A producer is an entity that would like publish content into the Central repository.

 To use OSSRH you need to follow a few simple steps for initial setup.
 Before you proceed, there are a few items to consider with regard to our validation process:

-- As stated in our article, choosing your coordinates, you must choose a groupId for a domain that you own, or for which you are the designated maintainer on behalf of the owner.
+As stated in our article, choosing your coordinates, you must choose a groupId for a Web Domain that you own, or for which you are the designated maintainer on behalf of the owner.
+We also support personal sites

-- Setup a redirect from your domain to the GitHub URL where you are hosting your project.
+- Setup a redirect from your domain to the URL of the hosting service (Github, Gitee, Bitbucket, etc) where you are hosting your project.

 Once you've considered the above, proceed to the following steps: